 The regional organisation Global Water Partnership - Mediterranean (GWP-Med | www.gwpmed.org) and the Energy and Water Agency (EWA | www.energywateragency.gov.mt) of Malta are organizing the Capacity Building Workshop ‘Non-Conventional Water Resources Management: Local Solutions’, that will take place on 13 and 14 November 2019 and will be hosted by the Malta College of Arts, Science and Technology (MCAST | www.mcast.edu.mt).

-The workshop is addressed to tertiary education students and young professionals of technical backgrounds, such as engineering, architecture, natural resources management, water technologies and others, that are interested in NCWR and Integrated Urban Water Resources Management (IUWM) and it will take place in the frame of the “Non Conventional Water Resources (NCWR) Program in Malta.
+The workshop is addressed to youth in Malta and particularly to tertiary education students and young professionals of technical backgrounds, such as engineering, architecture, natural resources management, water technologies and others, that are interested in NCWR and Integrated Urban Water Resources Management (IUWM) and it will take place in the frame of the “Non Conventional Water Resources (NCWR) Program in Malta.

 Workshop aims and content

 - Increase their knowledge and improve their skills on NCWR and IUWM solutions and technologies

 - Deepen their understanding on technically sound and socially acceptable small and medium scale NCWR applications that can contribute to water security in insular and coastal communities

 - Gain valuable insights through international case studies and the experience of the technical portfolio of the NCWR Programme in Malta.